peerkar/liferay-gsearch/binaries/7.1/2019-01-27/README.md

 Please see the project main [README](https://github.com/peerkar/liferay-gsearch)

-Get the custom Elasticsearch adapter for your portal version in folter "custom-elasticsearch-adapter"
+Get the custom Elasticsearch adapter for your portal version in folder "custom-elasticsearch-adapter"